 Radicalisation and child exploitation

 In 2012 the Government launched a refocused Prevent strategy.
-Please see our 'PREVENT' policy for further information on this.
-This is covered in staff's initial safeguarding training and all staff complete further training in relation to this.
+Prevent duty guidance - GOV.UK (www.gov.uk) This is covered in staff's initial safeguarding training and all staff complete further training in relation to this.

 Child exploitation